 Respondent Organisation Comment Parish Council Response Proposed changes Reference ID: 18a-039-20190723.
 We feel that to go from no NDHA in Wickhambrook to a proposed 49 buildings is going against the NPPF.
-We have gone through Wickhambrook Parish Council's criteria for the preliminary identification of possible NDHA and commented on their relevance, if any, to our property "The Cottage" Descriptiono A pair of semi-detached late 18th C Cottages overlooking the green (Statement provided by the Parish Council on our property). o As per mentioned Planning Practice Guide (PPG), which accompanies the National Planning Policy Framework (NPPF), the age of the building or structure does not qualify for it to be listed as a NDHA.o Would like to know where the Parish Council have found the date of the building from as earliest historic map have seen the building on is 1836 (and even that is dubious if the property is present) Archaeological Interesto None known (Statement provided by the Parish Council on our property). o In agreement with Parish Council Architectural Interesto Both cottages are timber framed, part brick with slate roofs, probably wattle and daub originally.
+We have gone through Wickhambrook Parish Council's criteria for the preliminary identification of possible - our property The Cottage - Descriptiono A pair of semi-defached late 18th C Cottages overlooking the green (Statement provided by the Parish Council on our property). o As per mentioned Planning Practice Guide (PPG), which accompanies the National Planning Policy Framework (NPPF), the age of the building or structure does not qualify for it to be listed as a NDHA.o Would like to know where the Parish Council have found the date of the building from as earliest historic map have seen the building on is 1836 (and even that is dubious if the property is present) Archaeological Interesto None known (Statement provided by the Parish Council on our property). o In agreement with Parish Council Architectural Interesto Both cottages are timber framed, part brick with slate roofs, probably wattle and daub originally.
 Their integrity and lack of harmful external alteration give them a functional relationship overlooking the Green.
 The Cottage has an inglenook fireplace with bread oven (Statement provided by the Parish Council on our property). o Normal farmers cottage.
 Very similar in appearance to majority of cottages built at that time throughout Suffolk that are not designated as NDHA.o On the criteria letter from the council it mentions "The Cottage" has an Inglenook fireplace with bread over.
-There is no longer a bread oven as it has been bricked up by previous owners, assuming for
+There is no longer a bread oven as it has been bricked up by previous owners, assuming for 000

-Respondent Organisation Comment Parish Council Response Proposed changes structural stability to the chimney. o "The Cottage" is not intact and has had multiple alterations and is now constructed of multiple modern extensions completed in the 90s and 00s (30% old vs 70% modern building).
-These extensions have removed the majority of the original walls.o Windows and doors are modern PVC.o In the garden are modern brick walls (Suffolk Buff bricks).o The Cottage and the adjoining property "Wetheralls" have undergone multiple extensions to the front/side of the buildings clearly visible from the main road and green.
+Respondent Organisation Comment Parish Council Response Proposed changes structural stability to the chimney. o "The Cottage" is not intact and has had multiple alterations and is) now constructed of multiple modern extensions modern building).
+These extensions have removed the majority of the original walls o Windows and doors are modern PVC.o In the garden are modern the adjoining property "Wetheralls" have undergone multiple extensions to the front/side of the buildings clearly visible from the main road and green.
 "The Cottage" has multiple finishes to the modern cement render on the outside and "Wetheralls" has a combination of modern cement render and a large modern engineering brick extension incorporating a modern car port.
 All of these are clearly visible from the main road.
 The roof line of "The Cottage" and "Wetheralls" are all at different heights and have different aged/types of slate tiles and ridge tiles, so are not continuous and as such should not be considered to be part of a group. o Both "The Cottage" and "Wetheralls" do not have any timber frame section of external walls visible.
 All covered in modern cement render.o There is nothing externally to either property that would suggest the buildings are old or of timber frame. o The chimneys of both houses have modern cement mortar and are not noteworthy.
 I.e. there is no lime mortar present.o From the road there is nothing notable of the house.
 Its design is standard, its roof is modern slate construction, its external walls are a mixture of different modern cement render finishes, there are no timber frames visible, no old bricks visible, modern repointed chimney with cement mortar and